 DPM Tharman Shanmugaratnam’s Wise Words

 Whether you love the People’s Action Party (PAP) or not, we know a wise man when we see one.
-Even though Deputy Prime Minister Tharman Shanmugaratnam is not going to be our future prime minister — according to this Straits Times report where he ruled himself out of the running — it’s no question that he’s one of the most deserving ministers for the post, due to his impactful words that provide much food for thought.
+Even though Deputy Prime Minister Tharman Shanmugaratnam is not going to be our future prime minister, it’s no question that he’s one of the most deserving ministers for the post, due to his impactful words that provide much food for thought.

-As such, we selected 18 quotes from our favourite minister that we believe every true-blue Singaporean should chew on:
+As such, we selected 18 quotes from the wise minister that we believe every true-blue Singaporean should chew on.

-To deepen our resilience as a society, we must deepen the multiculturalism that makes us Singaporeans.
-We must keep each of our cultures alive, but also develop a keener interest in each other’s cultures, and build stronger friendships and interactions, starting from young, between Singaporeans of different races and religions.
+To deepen our resilience as a society, We must keep each of our cultures alive…develop a keener interest in each other’s cultures.
 Multiculturalism must become something we cherish in our hearts, not just something we accept in our minds.